I like to think that I live in one of the world's good

 You can see a few sights (past and present) from the village in The

 Gallery, but it also includes a variety of other pictures of the Wrexham area and beyond, plus a few which don't fit into any geographical category.
+It now also includes a set of photographs of me at various ages, just in case you want something to keep the kids away from the computer.

 Click on the camera to enter The Gallery.